AcademySoftwareFoundation/OpenColorIO/SECURITY.md

 # Security and OpenColorIO

 The OpenColorIO Technical Steering Committee (TSC) takes security very seriously.
-We strive to design secure software and regularly utilise analysis tools to help identify potential vulnerabilities.
+We strive to design secure software, and utilise continuous integration and code analysis tools to help identify potential vulnerabilities.

-Users should exercise caution when working with untrusted data (config.ocio files, LUTs, etc.).
-Code injection bugs have been found in much simpler data structures, so it would be foolish to assume OpenColorIO is immune.
+Users should exercise caution when working with untrusted data (config files, LUTs, etc.).
+OCIO takes every precaution to read only valid data, but it would be naive to say our code is immune to every exploit.

 ## Reporting Vulnerabilities